FoalTS/foal/docs/file-system/upload-and-download-files.md

 | fileNumberLimit | number | The maximum number of files (useful for `multiple` file fields). |

 ## File Downloads

-> This technique is available in Foal v1.6 onwards.

 Files can be downloaded using the method `createHttpResponse` of the `Disk` service.
 The returned object is optimized for downloading a (large) file in streaming.